-Certain medical conditions such as hypertension and diabetes are often referred to as “silent killers” because they can cause someone harm without any warning signs.
 Equally as silent, due to their lack of symptoms and because people are hesitant to discuss them, are sexually transmitted infections (STIs) like chlamydia and human papillomavirus (HPV).
-If left untreated STIs can cause serious problems, particularly in women whose long term risks include infertility, pelvic inflammatory disease (PID) and cervical cancer.

 Dr. Kahn advises annual STI screenings for anyone who is less than 25 years old and sexually active, as well as anyone older than 25 who has multiple sexual partners, who has had a previous STI, or is pregnant (infections like chlamydia can be passed from mother to child, and cause serious harm to the baby).

-“Other than abstinence there is no foolproof method of preventing an STI, which is why using protection and getting screened often is so important,” said Dr. Kahn.
+“Other than abstinence, there is no foolproof method of preventing an STI — which is why using protection and getting screened often is so important,” Dr. Kahn says.
 “I also encourage women younger than 26 to consider getting the HPV vaccination."

 STI testing is quick, easy and painless, and can be performed by most primary care doctors, medical clinics and family planning centers.

-If you’re looking for a new physician who can provide comprehensive women’s health services including STI screening, offer thorough, age-based care at six locations in San Diego County.
+If you’re looking for a new physician who can provide comprehensive women’s health services including STI screening, Scripps Clinic gynecologists offer thorough, age-based care at six locations in San Diego County.